MozillaReality/horizon/README.md

 # Horizon

 An experimental browser written using web standards.
-This browser can be run inside of a standalone Graphene build, or as an addon.
-Find the addon here: http://mozvr.github.io/horizon/horizon.xpi
+This browser can be run inside of a standalone Graphene build, or as an add-on.
+Find the add-on here: http://mozvr.github.io/horizon/horizon.xpi

 ## Installation